What Are Dentures Made of? Everett, WA

 Dentures have been around for centuries, with the first recorded set dating back to 700 AD.
 Today, dentures are still a common way to replace missing teeth, and they're made of some interesting materials.

 Losing teeth is unpleasant.
 Different options exist to replace teeth, such as dental implants, bridges, and dentures.
 While less expensive than other options, dentures can cause health problems if not properly cared for.

-But, at Cooley Smiles our highly acclaimed doctors, Aaron Cooley, DDS and Brandon Cooley, DDS, provide the best dental treatments to satisfy our clients.
+But, at Cooley Smiles our highly acclaimed doctors provide the best dental treatments to satisfy our clients.

 What Are Dentures?

 Dentures are custom-made tooth replacements designed to fit snugly into your mouth.
 Dentures can be made from various materials, including metal, acrylic resin, or porcelain.
 The material used will depend on the specific needs of each individual patient.
 Some dentures are held in place by clips or adhesive, while others may use suction alone.

 History of Dentures